-John Gounley is a computational scientist in the Biostatistics and Multiscale Systems Group within the Computational Sciences and Engineering Division at Oak Ridge National Laboratory, where he leads the Scalable Biomedical Modeling group.
+John Gounley is a computational scientist in the Computational Sciences and Engineering Division at Oak Ridge National Laboratory, where he leads the Scalable Biomedical Modeling group.

 John’s research focuses on scalability of algorithms for biomedical simulations and data.
 He contributes to CANDLE, an Exascale Computing Project (ECP) application focused on developing deep learning pipelines for studying cancer-related problems on leadership-class supercomputing platforms and emerging HPC architectures.
 His research interests also include large language models, lattice Boltzmann methods, and biophysics.